 The Next Crucial Steps

-After cleaning the hot tub, the next step is ensuring that the water quality is up to standards.
-This involves steps such as balancing its chemical levels, adjusting its pH balance, checking for calcium hardness and ensuring the water’s alkalinity is just right.
+After cleaning your hot tub, the next step is ensuring that the water quality is good and up to standards.
+This involves steps such as doing a test and balancing its chemicals such as chlorine and its levels, adjusting its pH balance, checking for calcium hardness and ensuring the water’s alkalinity is just right.

 Because this whole process is entirely a different topic; we have to discuss it in another post.
 The bottom line is these next steps involve chemicals and is geared on maintaining the quality of the hot tub’s water.